oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 spring.application.name=api-gateway
 ```

-The main class in both projects is annotated with `@EnableDiscoveryClient`.
+`@EnableDiscoveryClient` annotates the main class in both projects.

 ## Build a Java Microservice with Spring Data REST